Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

-Fleas, mites, and chiggers often bite humans, but are not serious.
-It may be difficult to determine which type of insect caused the bite, or if it was caused bu something else.
+Fleas, mites, and chiggers often bite humans.
+The bites are not serious.
+It may be hard to determine which type of insect caused the bite, or if the rash was caused by something else.

 Each person may experience symptoms differently.
 Symptoms may include: